Cazoo Ltd

 -

-needs to understands their options
+Needs to see what their options are

 -

-wants the business to feel trustworthy
+Wants the business to feel trustworthy

 -

-wants to feel confident about the experience
+Wants to feel confident in the experience

 Cazoo: